HomeServicesBlogGuidesTrainingsResultsReviewsAboutContactMy Account

 Patience is crucial.
 Do not check results every hour and do not cut a test short prematurely.
 Wait until you have reached statistical significance (generally 95%) and have covered at least one completeeeee business cycle (one to two weeks) to account for day-to-day variations.

-Step 5: Analyze and deploy
+Step 5: Analyze and deployed

-If the test is conclusive, deploy the winning variant.
+If the test is conclusive, deployed the winning variant.
 Document the test, the hypothesis, the results, and the learnings.
 If the test is inconclusive, that is also a valuable result: you know that this element is not a priority conversion lever.

 Need help optimizing your conversions?